nexmo-se/vonage-ai-asr-connector/README.md

 It shows you can use a third-party ASR (Automatic Speech Recognition) engine with a Vonage AI Agent.</br>

-An HTTP type **AI agent** (created in or imported to Vonage AI Studio) uses the **ASR Connector** to handle the voice connectivity including PSTN phone calls, WebRTC calls, or SIP calls, and the ASR engine connection, for speech recognition.
+An HTTP type **AI agent** (created in or imported to Vonage AI Studio) uses the **ASR Connector** to handle the voice connectivity including PSTN phone calls, WebRTC calls, or SIP calls, and the ASR engine connection, for speech recognition.</br>

-How the call flow happens with the sample HTTP AI Agent and the ASR Connector in this repository,
+How the call flow happens with the sample HTTP AI Agent and the ASR Connector in this repository,</br>
-- A phone call is established first with, let's say, a customer,
+- A phone call is established first with, let's say, a customer,</br>
-- Customer interacts with the Voice bot (via the AI agent),
+- Customer interacts with the Voice bot (via the AI agent),</br>
-- Call gets transferred to, let's say, a live agent, and connection with the AI agent is terminated
+- Call gets transferred to, let's say, a live agent, and connection with the AI agent is terminated. </br>

 ## How this sample HTTP AI Agent and ASR Connector work

-See also the diagram _vonage-ai-asr-connector.png_.
+See also the diagram _vonage-ai-asr-connector.png_.</br>

-In this diagram, the **ASR Connector** application is shown in two parts for easier description, however both parts are in one source code file in this repository.
+In this diagram, the **ASR Connector** application is shown in two parts for easier description, however both parts are in one source code file in this repository.</br>

-## Deploy the sample HTTP AI Agent
+First, PSTN 1 leg is established with the customer, it can be an inbound call or an outbound call,</br>
+then a WebSocket leg is established with the ASR Connector (part 1) which sends the audio from the customer to the ASR engine.</br>

+With this ASR Connector, we are using Deepgram to do speech recognition.</br>

+Received transcriptions are sent to the ASR Connector (part 2).</br>

+The ASR Connector (part 2) submits each transcript as an _HTTP AI Step_ to the AI agent,</br>
+a text result is returned by the AI agent,</br>
+which the ASR Connector (part 2) plays via TTS (Text-to-Speech) to the customer.</br>

+Then the customer speaks again, and so on, until the AI agent decides to transfer the call to a live agent,</br>
+upon transfer request by the AI agent to the ASR Connector (part 2), the call is efefctively transferred to the agent, and the interaction with the AI agent is terminated.</br>

 ## Set up

+### Deploy the sample HTTP AI Agent

+From AI Studio, import the attached sample AI agent _BlogAgent.zip_.</br>

+For this sample agent, for test and demo purpose, you need to set the live agent phone number,</br>
+to do that, edit this agent,</br>
+go to Properties, Parameters, Custom Parameters, callee,</br>
+change the value to your desired recipient number,</br>
+it must be a phone number in E.164 format without the leading '+' sign,</br>
+click on [Close].</br>

+Then [Publish] the AI agent.</br>

+Take note of the:</br>
+- Agent ID,</br>
+and
+- The Vonage AI API key, see next lines comments.

+Do not confuse your _Vonage **AI API key**_ with your _Vonage **account API key**_

+If you already have an existing Vonage AI API key, you keep that one,</br>
+if not you may create one,</br>
+within AI Studio UI, go to the top right corner,</br>
+click on the user icon,</br>
+then "Generate API key",</br>
+take note of it.</br>

+Both Agent ID and AI API key values are needed in a next section.

+### Get your credentials from Deepgram

+Sign up with or log in to Deepgram.</br>

+Create or use an API key,
+take note of it (as it will be needed in a next section).</br>

 ### Set up your Vonage Voice API application credentials and phone number

-[Log in to your](https://dashboard.nexmo.com/sign-in) or [sign up for a](https://dashboard.nexmo.com/sign-up) Vonage APIs account.
+[Log in to your](https://ui.idp.vonage.com/ui/auth/login) or [sign up for a](https://ui.idp.vonage.com/ui/auth/registration) Vonage APIs account.

 Go to [Your applications](https://dashboard.nexmo.com/applications), access an existing application or [+ Create a new application](https://dashboard.nexmo.com/applications/new).